Sun Protection and Hair Care

 A proper diet also plays an important role.
 It needs a lot of vitamin C, E and beta-carotene.
-These are antioxidants that eliminate free radicals, which are formed by the sun radiation.
+These are antioxidants that eliminate free radicals, which are formed by the solar radiation.
 Regular consumption of broccoli, spinach, apricots, berries and grapes is a good start.

 Sometimes, a visit to the hair salon cannot be avoided.
-It is best to sacrifice having one centimeter of hair cut when split ends are evident.
+It is best to sacrifice having one centimetre of hair cut when split ends are evident.
 If not, these split ends will continue to form.

 The correct application: wash your hair with a mild shampoo.
 Rinse thoroughly with clean water, dry carefully and comb gently.
 Apply a hazelnut-sized portion of coconut oil (depending on hair length, it may need more) to the scalp and hair and massage.
 Let is sit for at least 30 minutes or leave on the scalp and hair overnight (wrap in a towel when leaving the coconut oil on overnight) Then wash.
 Done.